 Is your Property your Primary Residence?
 Check out the rules and regulations for homeowners’ exemptions in your state.
 Each County Assessor’s Office has information about local property tax exemptions as well.

 Did you know that a number of people qualify for property and other tax exemption programs?
-Some of the most common types of tax exemptions are for homestead, seniors and the disabled, military veterans, renovations and energy incentives.
-For a list of property tax exemptions, visit the local tax assessor’s office to determine what may be available to reduce the property tax burden.
+Some of the most common types of tax exemptions are for homestead, seniors and the disabled, military veterans, renovations, and energy incentives.
+For a list of property tax exemptions, visit the local county’s tax assessor’s office to determine which exemptions may be available to reduce property tax burden.

-For those meeting particular requirements involving age, income and/or residency or you own a parcel which has a lower value, or for other reasons, may qualify for a property tax exemption, one may often search online by parcel number or fund number to learn more about potential exemptions of the property.
-Look for your local county’s website and or contact information to inquire about tax exemptions and assessment rolls.
+For those meeting particular requirements involving age, income and/or residency, owning a parcel that has a lower value, or a host of other reasons, we may qualify for a property tax exemption.
+Search online by parcel number or fund number to learn more about potential exemptions of the property.
+Look for your local county’s website to inquire about tax exemptions and assessment rolls.

 One may also view a list of assessable property in a county, which generally identifies the property (generally by using the assessor’s parcel number found on the property tax bill), the tax rate where the property is located, the name and mailing address of the person who owns the property being assessed, the assessed value of the property, including separately assessed values for things such as land, improvements and personal property, penalties and the amount and type of exemptions.

 One may also search for distinct assessment rolls for properties.

 Propertytax101.org has put together a list of tax assessors by state.

 - Military Veterans